 Jan looks after ACEVO’s accounting, and has done so through thick and thin for over 20 years.

-Jodie joined ACEVO in February 2019 and provides administrative support for the team.
+Jodie joined ACEVO in February 2019 to provide administrative support for the team.
 She graduated with a degree in economics and geography and has a passion for international development and advocacy.
 She has volunteered overseas in India and Calais and also locally for a women’s empowerment group.

 Melanie joined ACEVO in May 2018 and is responsible for all aspects of membership administration.
 She has over 20 years of customer service experience including membership administration in both profit and non-profit sectors.
 If you have a membership enquiry, just give Mel a call and she’d be happy to help.